allegro/bigcache/README.md

 Test shows how long are the GC pauses for caches filled with 20mln of entries.
 Bigcache and freecache have very similar GC pause time.
-It is clear that both reduce GC overhead in contrast to map which GC pause time took more than 10 seconds.

 ### Memory usage